Improving SRTD Testing

 Conclusion

 The test results from this simple experiment demonstrate that peak tracking during SRTD testing causes a product to fail faster than phase tracking.
-In conclusion, test engineers should use peak tracking SRTD when attempting to maintain the dwell portion of a test on a resonance.
+In conclusion, test engineers should use peak tracking SRTD when attempting to maintain a sine dwell on a resonance.

-To obtain the most precise location of a resonance, a test engineer must be able to adjust for shifting frequencies and shifting phases in a product’s resonance due to the changing characteristics of the product as it fails.
-Peak tracking SRTD provides the test engineer with the tools to accomplish this.
-Other SRTD methods only allow one variable to shift, and consequently, the engineer may not be testing at the peak resonance.
+To obtain the most precise location of a product’s resonance, an engineer must be able to adjust for the resonance’s shifting frequencies and shifting phases due to the changing characteristics of the product as it fails.
+Peak tracking SRTD provides the engineer with the tools to accomplish this task.
+Other SRTD tracking methods only allow one variable to shift; consequently, the engineer may not be testing at the peak resonance.

-VibrationVIEW also supports peak tracking.
-With this selection, both the phase and the frequency are constantly being shifted to “hunt” for the peak (highest) resonance value.
+The VibrationVIEW software supports peak tracking.
+When selected, both the phase and the frequency are constantly shifted to “hunt” for the peak (highest) resonance value.
 When a product is tested under these conditions, it will be exposed to the largest resonance amplitudes possible, fatiguing the product in the fastest way possible.

-Test engineers will benefit from using VibrationVIEW’s peak tracking control.
-With it, they can conduct precise testing that maximizes the transmissibility value of the resonances while maintaining high-quality control.
+With VibrationVIEW’s peak tracking control, engineers can conduct precise testing that maximizes the transmissibility value of the resonances while maintaining high-quality control.